s3rdia/qol/cran-comments.md

 New functions
 * build_master(): Reads a given folder structure, which contains scripts, and builds a master script as a markdown file.
+* build_rstheme(): Build a complete theme file, which can be used to change the visual appearance of RStudio.

 New functionality
 * interval_format(): Implemented keywords "low "and "high" with which one can define pseudo low or high values, if one doesn't know, what the minimum or maximum value of a variable is.